5.9 Teste de Hipóteses

 As hipóteses podem ser escritas da seguinte forma: \[\left\{ \begin{array}{l} H_0: y_i \sim N(\mu_0,\sigma^2) \\ H_1: y_i \sim N(\mu_1,\sigma^2) \\ \end{array} \right. \]

-Conforme apontado por Richard D. Morey and Rouder (2011),409, Jeffreys (1961) sugere colocar prioris no tamanho do efeito padronizado (\(\delta=\mu/\sigma\)).
+Conforme apontado por Morey and Rouder (2011),409, Jeffreys (1961) sugere colocar prioris no tamanho do efeito padronizado (\(\delta=\mu/\sigma\)).
 Neste caso, \(y_i \sim N(\sigma\delta,\sigma^2)\).
 Os autores ainda indicam que “essa estrutura a priori é inspirada pelo conhecimento de que os tamanhos reais dos efeitos normalmente não são grandes, e que o analista é agnóstico quanto à direção de qualquer efeito possível”.
 Apontam ainda que a priori com distribuição Cauchy padrão para \(\delta\) “quantifica uma suposição de que parâmetros verdadeiros excessivamente grandes são muito menos plausíveis do que tamanhos de efeito pequenos, mas ainda são possíveis”.

 A estrutura da priori para \(\delta\) é expressa da seguinte forma. \[\left\{ \begin{array}{l} H_0: \delta = 0\\ H_1: \delta \sim Cauchy(r) \\ \end{array} \right. \]